eddelbuettel/docker-debian-r/README.md

 ## Docker for R on Debian

-This repository contains several Dockerfiles defining Docker images which build on the default Debian image for Docker.
+This repository contains Dockerfiles defining images which extend the default Debian image for Docker.
+The is on making R development and testing easier.

 ### Docker Images